Medicaid expansion in Utah

 The “gang of six” included Governor Gary Herbert, Lt.
 Governor Spencer Cox, Senate President Wayne Niederhauser, House Speaker Greg Hughes, House Majority Leader Jim Dunnigan and Senator Brian Shiozawa.
 They worked together during the summer of 2015 to flesh out the details of a plan to replace two previous proposals (Gov. Herbert’s Healthy Utah plan and the House of Representatives’ Utah Cares plan).
-The gang of six announced in July 2015 that they had come to an agreement on a path to Medicaid expansion, but as of October, they were back to square one.
+The gang of six announced in July 2015 that they had come to an agreement on a path to Medicaid expansion, but GOP lawmakers rejected their proposal, putting the state back to square one.

-Governor Gary Herbert has been working for years to expand Medicaid.
-The House’s failure to support Utah Access Plus was the second time he’s offered a proposal to lawmakers only to see it rejected.
+Governor Herbert has been working for years to expand Medicaid.
+The House’s failure to support Utah Access Plus was the second time he had offered a proposal to lawmakers only to see it rejected.
 In October 2014, Herbert announced that he had come to a tentative agreement with HHS on his Healthy Utah plan that would have offered a modified, somewhat unique approach to expansion.

 Governor Herbert unveiled the details of the HHS-approved Healthy Utah program at a meeting with legislators in December 2014.
 The proposal would have covered 126,000 Utah residents, but the legislation to implement it, SB 164, failed in committee in March 2015.
 Lawmakers in the House Business and Labor Committee instead voted to recommend the Utah Cares proposal (HB 446) for further consideration.
 Utah Cares would have cost the state more, garnered less in federal funding, and covered fewer people with much more limited benefits.
 It had also not received tentative approval from HHS the way Herbert’s Healthy Utah plan had.
 Ultimately, neither bill advanced in the legislature during the 2015 session.